Blady-Com/gnoga/docs/user_guide.md

 For most environments the instructions to get started can be found at GetAdaNow.com

-Once you have set up a gcc/ada compiler you can either download the lastest release of Gnoga from http://www.gnoga.com or you will need to install the git version control system.
-This is installed by default on Mac OS X and some versions of Linux.
-For Windows there are excellent free versions available on Sourceforge.net
+Once you have set up a gcc/ada compiler you can either download the lastest release of Gnoga from http://www.gnoga.com or you will need to install the git version control system and close the current development repository.
+Git is installed by default on Mac OS X and some versions of Linux.
+For Windows there are excellent free versions available.

 Use the following command with git to check out the latest version of Gnoga:

 ```
 git clone git://git.code.sf.net/p/gnoga/code gnoga
 ```

-Once you have cloned gnoga we are ready to starting building it.

 ### Building Gnoga